rupeshbug/reguLens/README.md

-# ReguLens
+# SECPolicyLens

-ReguLens is a retrieval-augmented generation (RAG) system focused on U.S. SEC Climate‑Related Disclosure rules.
+SECPolicyLens is a retrieval-augmented generation (RAG) system focused on U.S. SEC Climate‑Related Disclosure rules.
 It is designed to answer regulatory and investor-facing questions using only official SEC source documents, with a strong emphasis on grounding, traceability, and hallucination prevention.

-A core capability of ReguLens is its ability to analyze, explain, and contrast different versions of the same regulation, with particular emphasis on comparing:
+A core capability of SECPolicyLens is its ability to analyze, explain, and contrast different versions of the same regulation, with particular emphasis on comparing:
 - The **2022 SEC Climate‑Related Disclosure Proposed Rule**
 - The **2024 SEC Climate‑Related Disclosure Final Rule**